 Among other things, our board of directors is charged with protecting our interests by monitoring how our investment advisor addresses conflicts of interest associated with its management services and compensation.
 Our board of directors is not expected to review or approve each borrowing or incurrence of leverage.
 However, our board of directors periodically reviews our investment advisor's portfolio management decisions and portfolio performance.
-In addition, our board of directors at least annually reviews the services provided by and fees paid to our investment advisor.
-In connection with these reviews, our board of directors, including a majority of our Independent Directors, considers whether the fees and expenses (including those related to leverage) that we pay to our investment advisor are fair and reasonable in relation to the services provided.
+In addition, our board of directors, including a majority of our Independent Directors, considers whether the fees and expenses (including those related to leverage) that we pay to our investment advisor are fair and reasonable in relation to the services provided.
 Renewal of our Investment Advisory Agreement must be approved each year by our board of directors, including a majority of our Independent Directors.